nlpodyssey/spago/README.md

 When I start programming in a new language, I usually do not know much of it.
 I often combine the techniques I have acquired by writing in other languages and other paradigms, so some choices may not be the most idiomatic... but who cares, right?

 It's with this approach that I jumped on Go and created spaGo: a work in progress, (hopefully) understandable, easy to use library for machine learning and natural language processing.

-### Is spaGO right for me?

-Are you looking for a highly optimized, scalable, battle-tested, production-ready machine-learning/NLP framework?
-Are you also a Python lover and enjoy manipulating tensors?
-If yes, you won't find much to your satisfaction here.
-[PyTorch](https://pytorch.org/) plus the wonders of the friends of [Hugging Face](https://github.com/huggingface) is the answer you seek!

-If instead you prefer statically typed, compiled programming language, and a **simpler yet well-structured** machine-learning framework almost ready to use is what you need, then you are in the right place!

-The idea is that you could have written spaGO.
-Most of it, from the computational graph to the [LSTM](https://github.com/nlpodyssey/spago/blob/main/pkg/ml/nn/rec/lstm/lstm.go#L182) is straightforward Go code :)

 ### What direction did you take for the development of spaGO?